How To Configure¶

 - Maximum amount of memory that can be used by the mem pool.
 Setting this parameter to 0 disables limiting.

-- Maximum amount of parcels in the queue (waiting to be included in next block).
+- Maximum amount of transactions in the queue (waiting to be included in next block).

 - URLs to which work package notifications are pushed.